 National Historic Ships UK is committed to protecting and safeguarding your personal data.
-As part of this, we’ve updated our privacy notice to meet the high standards of the new European data protection law, known as the General Data Protection Regulation (GDPR).
+As part of this, we’ve updated our privacy notice to meet the high standards of the UK Data Protection Act 2018.

 Please note that any data supplied within this form maybe held by National Historic Ships UK in perpetuity for archive purposes and kept on our electronic record system and is only accessible by authorised staff.